-LFRG CA Criteria LFRG Observation and Recommendation LFRG Approved Resolution Status Documentation Closure Method 3.3.2.2 Observation 2: The inventory of radionuclides other than Tritium (H-3) in GSA groundwater plumes has not been estimated and evaluated.
-Yet site monitoring data indicates that other radionuclides of concern [e.g., Strontium 90 (Sr-90), Technetium 99 (Tc-99), Cesium 137 (Cs-137), lodine 129 (I- 129)] are present in GSA groundwater and being released to Four Mile Branch.
+LFRG CA Criteria 1 LFRG Observation and Recommendation 2 LFRG Approved Resolution 3 Status Documentation Closure Method 3.3.2.2 Observation 2: The inventory of radionuclides other than Tritium (H-3) in GSA groundwater plumes has not been estimated and evaluated.
+Yet site monitoring data indicates that other radionuclides of concern [e.g., Strontium 90 (Sr-90), Technetium 99 (Tc-99), Cesium 137 (Cs-137), Iodine 129 (I- 129)] are present in GSA groundwater and being released to Four Mile Branch.
 Recommendation: The maintenance program should address the neglected inventory of detected radionuclides in GSA groundwater plumes and their impacts assessed through CA screening or dose assessment, as appropriate.
-Work Item 8 (SRNL 2010 Table 11-2): The inventory and inventory distribution for radionuclides within the F and H-Area Seepage Basins groundwater plumes, such as Strontium 90, Technetium 99, Cesium 137, Iodine 129, should be developed in addition to that for tritium.
+Work Item 8 (SRNL 2010 Table 11-2): inventory and inventory distribution for radionuclides within the F and H-Area Seepage Basins groundwater plumes, such as Strontium 90, Technetium 99, Cesium 137, Iodine 129, should be developed in addition to that for tritium.
 This inventory and its distribution should be evaluated within the SRS CA through screening or an actual dose assessment, as appropriate.
 Completed Groundwater sample analyses obtained from the wells that monitor groundwater contamination emanating from the F- and H-Area Seepage Basins were evaluated.
 Generalized groundwater plume maps for the radionuclides that occur in elevated concentrations (Am-241, Cm-243/244, Cs-137, I-129, Ni-63, Ra-226/228, Sr- 90, Tc-99, U-233/234, U-235 and U- 238) were generated and utilized to calculate both the inventory of radionuclides dissolved in groundwater, and their spatial distribution.
 (Hiergesell and Kubilius 2016).
-FY2016 CA Annual Review inventory that were not included in the 2009 CA inventory).
+FY2016 CA Annual Review 9 Observation 4: Limitations of the current CA inventory and its uncertainty are well recognized by SRS.
+Section 11.1 of the CA discusses CA related maintenance items, which include the maintenance of Work Item 1 (SRNL 2010 Table 11-2): A re- evaluation of SRS facility and waste site lists will be conducted to identify any facilities or waste sites, which were overlooked in the 2009 CA inventory (i.e., SRS facilities and waste sites anticipated to have an "End-State" radionuclide inventory that were not included in the 2009 CA inventory).
 This item was specifically added to the 2010 SRNS PA/CA Maintenance Plan, and work on this item has been initiated.
 Completed Other Industrial Facility Screening - Screened 523 facilities from CA (Phifer and Smith 2011).
 Waste Site Screening - Conducted screening of 585 waste sites and identified five with inventories to include in the CA and 32 to evaluate once characterization completed (Hiergesell and Schiefer 2012, Hiergesell and Schiefer 2013).
 Total Facilities Screening - Conducted screening of 1141 SRS facilities and identified 61 that require further consideration within the CA (Phifer and Swingle 2013).
-Management and Operating (M&amp;O) Contractor Overlooked Facilities and Waste Sites Evaluation and Closed FY2015 CA Annual Review.
+Management and Operating (M&O) Contractor Overlooked Facilities and Waste Sites Evaluation and Closed FY2015 CA Annual Review.
+4